 - Jerkass Has a Point: Even Yellow realizes that humans can cause a lot of pain for Pokemon.
 The problem is that she also realizes that that isn't always the case.

-- Orcus on His Throne: Until the final stages of his arc.
+- Orcus on His Throne: Until the final stages of his arc, although he does make a brief visit to Vermilion City beforehand.

 - Psychic Powers: Born like Yellow in Viridian forest, he has similar powers: